PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/bash.rst

 That being said, I should point out that VS Code's terminal has some nice features you should be aware of, for examples:

 - Terminal processes are `restored <https://code.visualstudio.com/docs/terminal/basics#_terminal-process-reconnection>`_ on window reload, if you reload your VS Code window for example, it will not kill your shell session.
 - Every path or URL displayed in the terminal is a `link <https://code.visualstudio.com/docs/terminal/basics#_links>`_, meaning you can left-click holding ``Ctrl/Cmd`` [#]_ to use it (as in the editor).
-For a file, it will open it an editor, which is very useful when compiling or debugging.
+For a file, it will open it in an editor, which is very useful when compiling or debugging.
 - You can use "`Find <https://code.visualstudio.com/docs/terminal/basics#_find>`_" in the terminal using ``Ctrl/Cmd+f`` as you would expect.

 VS Code also added recently a new feature called `Terminal Shell Integration <https://code.visualstudio.com/docs/terminal/shell-integration>`_.
 For common shells (including bash), VS Code can understand what is happening inside the shell, which allows him to add some other nice features, for example: